 We've already investigated where to stay in Barbados and today we're looking at where to eat.
 From fine dining to street food, our most popular Caribbean destination is not short on options.

-The Cliff is probably the most well-known and celebrity-frequented restaurant in Barbados, and it's certainly one of the most expensive.
-But the unbeatable open-air setting on a coral clifftop above a small cove on the west coast sends it racing to the top of the "most romantic restaurants in the world' list, particularly when the moon-illuminated sea sparkles under a starry sky.
-Split across different levels and dramatically lit by Olympian-style torches, there's not a bad table in the house.
-All have sea views and line the edge of the wide wrap-around terrace, where a built-in staircase leads down to the beach to cater for those arriving by yacht.
+The Cliff is probably the best known and most celebrity-frequented restaurant in Barbados, and it's certainly one of the most expensive.
+But its magical setting on a clifftop above a cove sends it racing to the top of the "world's most romantic restaurants" list, especially when the sea is sparkling under a moonlit, starry sky.
+Split across different levels and illuminated by Olympian-style torches, there's not a bad table in the house.
+All have sea views and are generously spaced on the wrap-around terrace, where a built-in staircase leads down to the beach to cater for those arriving by yacht.

-The whole place is upscale and swanky but the clubby upper-level lounge with its leather chairs, natural wood furnishings and hidden nooks feels particularly exclusive.
-This is where you'll be served pre-dinner drinks and cocktails as you peruse the menu in anticipation of your meal, and despite the unobtrusive, unhurried vibe, you still might want to arrive a bit earlier than planned to really soak it all in.
+The whole venue is swanky but the clubby upper-level lounge – with its leather chairs, hidden nooks and natural wood furnishings – feels particularly exclusive.
+This is where you'll sip pre-dinner cocktails as you peruse the menu in anticipation of your meal, and despite the unhurried vibe, you still might want to arrive a bit earlier than planned to really soak it all in.

-Liverpudlian chef Paul Owens has created an exquisite, ever-changing menu that reflects the wide tastes of the wealthy European, North and South American visitors who dine here.
-The seafood dishes are inevitably a highlight - seared tuna with crushed new potatoes and saffron, Caribbean shrimp with Thai green curry coconut sauce or our favourite, Mahi Mahi fillet with mushroom duxelle and parmesan cheese sauce, are an indication of what to expect.
-New pastry chef Francois Leo takes sugar-spun artistry to a whole new level with a range of dazzling and often painstakingly intricate desserts, including his signature 'Sweet Memories', housed within a hand-carved chocolate cage.
+Liverpudlian Chef Paul Owens has created an exquisite, ever-changing menu that reflects the tastes of the wealthy European and North and South American visitors who dine here.
+The seafood dishes are inevitably a highlight – seared tuna with crushed new potatoes and saffron; Caribbean shrimp with Thai green curry coconut sauce or Mahi Mahi fillet with mushroom duxelle and parmesan cheese sauce are an indication of what to expect.
+Pastry chef Francois Leo takes sugar-spun artistry to a whole new level with a range of painstakingly intricate desserts, including his signature 'Sweet Memories', housed within a hand-carved chocolate cage.